 Here are what they look like when you open the tin and drain them:

 You can easily flake the fish to look like chunk light tuna.
 I think what scares people so much about “fish in a tin” is the thought of bones.
-The bones of sardines are so soft and mashable they really shouldn’t even be called bones.
-People think of bones as pointy, stiff and dangerous to eat, but these bones are soft cartilage that gets mashed with the filets.
+But the bones are so soft and mashable – they are not line the fish bones you fear.
+People think of bones as pointy, stiff and dangerous to eat.
+Sardine bones are soft and you mash them with the filets.
 They are where all the nutrients are!
 You can’t even really see them:

 Don’t be scared – just watch this video for a live demo of how to make a sardine salad: